- Clinical Considerations

 - Remember to reset the minimum/maximum temperature display.

 - Place buffered probe as close as possible to vaccines in the transport container.

 - Do not place buffered probe directly next to ice packs or other coolants.

 - Attach temperature display to the outer lid of the transport container whenever possible.

 - Temperature excursions must be reported to the manufacturer to determine vaccine viability.
 DO NOT use vaccine that has experienced a temperature excursion until viability has been determined.
 Contact Bavarian Nordic at toll-free phone 1-800-675-9596.

-- More information is available here: MPV Vaccination Off-site Clinic Guidelines
+- More information is available here: Mpox Vaccination Off-site Clinic Guidelines

 - Do I have to document the vaccination in the Immunization Information System (IIS)?